The

 Wash your hands before taking off your mask or goggles.

-get touched a lot, like handles, knobs, pulls, and switches.
-Sterilize
+touched a lot, like handles, knobs, pulls, and switches.
+Sterilize them

-them frequently.
-A gellied alcohol hand sanitizer is just as good, and
+frequently.
+A gellied alcohol hand sanitizer is just as good, and can act

-and it renders food, pots, and dishes unsafe.
-Wash thoroughly and then
+renders food, pots, and dishes unsafe.
+Wash thoroughly and then disinfect

-disinfect for 15 minutes by bleach or boiling.
-If you touch something
+for 15 minutes by bleach or boiling.
+If you touch something that touched

-that touched floodwater, and later eat before washing your hands, you
+floodwater, and later eat before washing your hands, you may get violently

-90% alcohol on hand to sterilize things.
+alcohol on hand to sterilize things.
 Soap works in a pinch.
+Bleach,

 ammonia, & peroxide work as well as alcohol, but can corrode or